rasmusbergpalm/recurrent-relational-networks/docs/index.md

 *" What size is the cylinder that is left of the brown metal thing that is left of the big sphere?"*
 This is an example question from the [CLEVR](http://cs.stanford.edu/people/jcjohns/clevr/) dataset.
 In order to answer it you need to consider the relative position of the objects with respect to each other.
-This object and interaction centric thinking is called relational reasoning and it's a core part of human intelligence.
+This object and interaction centric thinking is called relational reasoning and it is a core part of human intelligence.

 Deep neural networks are very good at recognizing objects, but when it comes to reasoning about their **interactions** even state of the art neural networks struggle.